Blato122/pong-rl-gym/README.md

 The [observation space](https://gymnasium.farama.org/environments/atari/pong/#observations) is a numpy array of shape (210, 160, 3) - 210x160 px rgb (0-255) Pong frame.

-change he to they/it?
+**change he to they/it?**

 The game consists of episodes - games of 21.
 Each episode is made up of many points and each point is made up of tens or even hundreds of individual actions (up/down/stay).
 The ultimate goal is winning a game (an episode) with the hardcoded computer opponent.
 We can achieve that by teaching our agent how to score points.

 After each point, the agent receives a reward that tells him how good his actions were.
 He gets a +1/-1 reward for the final move that led to winning/losing and a 0 reward for the rest of his actions.
 These rewards are then stored.
 After `batch_size` episodes, they get discounted.
 What that means, is that for each reward in a sequence, we assign a new reward, based on how far it is from the +1/-1 reward that led to scoring/losing a point.
-For example, if we set the `discount_factor` to 0.9 and the reward sequence is \[0, 0, 0, -1], we get \[-0.729 , -0.81, -0.9, -1] after discounting them (remember that each reward has an action associated with it - DOPISAĆ COŚ O TYM 1ST BACKPROP STEP BO MOŻE NIEJASNE TO JEST).
+For example, if we set the `discount_factor` to 0.9 and the reward sequence is \[0, +1, 0, 0, 0, -1], we get \[+0.9, +1, -0.729 , -0.81, -0.9, -1] after discounting them (remember that each reward has an action associated with it -**DOPISAĆ COŚ O TYM 1ST BACKPROP STEP BO MOŻE NIEJASNE TO JEST**).
+We do that because it usually doesn't feel right to blame all the actions equally, because it is often the latest actions that cause the particular outcome (**damn wtf is that grammar lol**).
+Plus, we need to assign some reward to the actions that had a reward of 0 before because they certainly weren't neutral for the outcome. (**better sentence maybe as well)**.

-rewards, discounting
+Okay, but what about the loss function, its gradient and the parameter updates?
+How do these rewards encourage the agent to make correct decisions?
+In each iteration of the algorithm, before performing an action and receiving a reward, we perform a forward pass.
+This forward pass gives us the probabilities of performing each of the 3 actions.
+We then sample an action from these probabilities and calculate the loss function - cross entropy loss.
+It tells us how **no it doesnt tell us now how good it was but after getting a reward!!!**

+**rewards, discounting**

-encouraging an action
+**encouraging an action**

-loss function
+**loss function**

 The flow:
 * set everything up and obtain the initial observation